hphelion/documentation/cli.unix.install.md

         hpcloud account:setup

-You can find the values for these variables on through the [HP Public Cloud Console](https://horizon.hpcloud.com).
-Click the project menu and select *Manage Access Keys* and *Roles and API Endpoints*.
+You can find the values you need for your setup by clicking the [`API Keys`](https://console.hpcloud.com/account/api_keys) button in the [Console Dashboard](https://console.hpcloud.com/dashboard).

 <img src="media/api_keys-2.jpg" width="580" height="471" alt="" />